pmcf-percona/docs-home/docs/index.md

           Percona for MySQL
         </h3>
         <p>
-          All Percona software for MySQL databases documentation
+          All Percona software for MySQL databases documentation.
         </p>
       </a>
     </div>